radha2395/SquareShiftProblem/README.md

 # SquareShiftProblem
 In the given problem statement, the array dimensions are reversed.
-This solution takes in the mentioned output, corrected the dimensions and gave the desired output.
+This solution takes in the mentioned input(row is column and column is row), corrected the dimensions and gave the desired output.
 Assumptions made :
 2D integer array represents the seating position
 1. -1 value means seat doesn't exist